 A: The focus of North County Property Group is all about the individual property owner and maximizing your property value and income.
 Paramount in this “customer first” approach is the work ethic and service required to be dedicated to the interests of our clients.
-We offer a high degree of value through our two property management programs, Standard and Premier, and also offer many guarantees regarding our performance and protection of your home.
+We offer a high degree of value through our two property management programs, Standard and Premium, and also offer many guarantees regarding our performance and protection of your home.
 We’re dedicated to modern and up-to-date marketing and tenant screening techniques, offer a fully automated online Owner Portal where clients can track their property performance and download owner statements or property reports.
 Our Tenant Portal makes it easy for renters to pay their rent online and submit work order requests.
 Finally, as a licensed general contractor, NCPG can provide a broad set of service offerings to keep an eye on your property, maintain it in top condition and make sure the property maximizes its value and income.

 Q: Does North County Property Group ever make mistakes?

 A: Yes!
 We’re human after all (smile).
 If we’ve done something wrong or made a mistake, however, we are the first to admit it and will work hard to get it corrected!

 Q: Does North County Property Group only service North County with its property management services?

 A: No, when the company was founded in the year 2000, we opened our main office in Del Mar and it was natural at that time to focus primarily on North County.
 Today, we have expanded our operation with two additional offices within the City of San Diego to support our San Diego Property Management services.